-The performance metrics for the 2021 PSU awards include i) free cash flow before capital expenditures and dividends ("Free Cash Flow") and ii) sales volume growth.
-The Committee approved a target for these two metrics after consideration of the Company's strategic goals, business plan and budgeted financial goals for the year as well as the previous year's financial performance.
+The performance metrics for the 2022 PSU awards include i) free cash flow before capital expenditures and dividends ("Free Cash Flow") and ii) sales volume growth.
+The Committee approved a target for these two metrics after consideration of the Company's strategic goals, business plan and budgeted financial goals for the year, as well as the previous year's financial performance.
+These LTI metrics vary from the performance metrics used in the short-term incentive plan ensuring a differentiated mix of goals to effectively assess the overall financial health and performance of the Company.

-Performance Measure Measure Weighting Vesting Schedule Free Cash Flow 75.0% Below Threshold performance, no units will vest Free Cash Flow /3.0% At Threshold performance, 50% of units granted will vest Salas Valuma Crowth (lbs) 25.00/ At Target performance, 100% of units granted will vest Sales Volume Growth (lbs) 25.0% At Maximum performance, 150% of units granted will vest
+Performance Measure Measure Weighting Vesting Schedule Free Cash Flow 75.00/ Below Threshold performance, no units will vest 75.0% At Threshold performance, 50% of units granted will vest Sales Volume Growth (lbs) 25.0% At Target performance, 100% of units granted will vest 23.070 At Maximum performance, 150% of units granted will vest